goranb/daher/README.md

 daher
 =====

-visuals for matthew daher's ep
+visuals for Matthew Daher's Ep

 - songs should be in data/ folder